nilearn/nilearn/doc/getting_started.rst

 .. currentmodule:: nisl.io

-We use masking to convert 4D data (e.g. 3D volume over time) into 2D data (e.g. voxels over time).
+We use masking to convert 4D data (i.e. 3D volume over time) into 2D data (i.e. voxels over time).
 For this purpose, we use the :class:`NiftiMasker` object, a very powerful data loading tool.

 Applying a mask